James B. Longley

 James Bernard Longley Sr. (April 22, 1924 – August 16, 1980) was an American politician.
-He served as the 69th Governor of Maine from 1975 to 1979, and was the first Independent to hold the office.
+He served as the 69th governor of Maine from 1975 to 1979, and was the first Independent to hold the office.
 In 1949, he married the former Helen Angela Walsh, who died on September 13, 2005.
-They had five children, including former Republican U.S. Representative James B. Longley Jr. (born 1951).
+They had five children, one of whom is James B. Longley Jr., a former Republican U.S. Representative.

 Early life

 Longley, a graduate of Bowdoin College in Brunswick, Maine, resided in the cities of Lewiston and Auburn, Maine.

 Career

 The owner of a successful insurance agency in Lewiston, Longley got his first opportunity in statewide politics when then-Governor Kenneth M. Curtis asked him to lead a state government commission called The Maine Management and Cost Survey Commission, which was intended to make government more efficient, and cut costs.
 After some initial reluctance, Longley accepted the position and pursued the job with vigor.

 Longley made several recommendations that were projected to save the state in excess of $24 million.
 One of his major proposals included restructuring the Maine university system, which he felt was grossly inefficient.
 His work at the commission gave him a prominent statewide profile, something he decided to try to turn into an electoral mandate when Governor Curtis retired in 1974.